Themes from Venus

 Themes from Venus is an album by the American band Love Tractor.
 It was released in 1988, and marked a return to an independent label, after the bankruptcy of RCA-affiliated Big Time Records.

 The band broke up after promoting the album, but reunited a few times over the course of the 1990s; while promoting the album, Love Tractor became the first rock band to play at Jamestown, Virginia.
 Love Tractor also promoted Themes from Venus by touring with Too Much Joy and by opening for the B-52s on their Cosmic Thing tour.

-Themes from Venus will be rereleased in remastered versions on March 18, 2022, on Propeller Sound Recordings.
-The CD and digital versions will include six new mixes, including some by Brendan O’Brien.
+Themes from Venus was rereleased in remastered versions in 2022 on Propeller Sound Recordings.
+The CD and digital versions include six new mixes, including some by Brendan O'Brien.

 Production

 The album was produced by Mitch Easter and Love Tractor.
 The band recorded the songs they had, without doing any preproduction work before entering the studio.